philsf-biostat/SAR-2022-039-CC/README.md

-# Comments on the PLOS One paper "Climate Extremes Promote Fatal Co-Infections during Canine Distemper Epidemics in African Lions": methodological review
+# Critical appraisal on the methods of the PLOS One paper "Climate Extremes Promote Fatal Co-Infections during Canine Distemper Epidemics in African Lions"

 Perform a methodological review on the PLOS One paper "Climate Extremes Promote Fatal Co-Infections during Canine Distemper Epidemics in African Lions".